TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 Here we will add special cases that often are related to specific languages.
 example: German Dual Language and/or Multi-language releases

-!!! info "In general, Dual/Multi stands for original language (*movies/show original language*) + foreign language(s).
-Which audio track being used as the first track isn't always known based on the naming."
+!!! info "In general, Dual/Multi in a release title stands for original language (*movies/show original language*) + foreign language(s).
+Which audio track is used for the first track isn't always known based solely on the naming."

 ### Language: German + Original

-This Custom Format can be used in several ways:
+This Custom Format can be used in two ways:

 - If you **DON'T WANT** your media file to have a German audio track included, add this Custom Format with a score of `-10000`.
 - If you **PREFER** your media file to have a German audio track included, add this Custom Format with a positive score.